openwdl/wdl/SPEC.md

 *Note*: you can click the arrow next to the name of any example to expand it and see supplementary information, such as example inputs and outputs.

-This WDL document describes a `task`, called `hello_task`, and a `workflow`, called `hello`.
+This WDL document describes a task, called `hello_task`, and a workflow, called `hello`.

-* A `task` encapsulates a Bash script and a UNIX environment and presents them as a reusable function.
+* A task encapsulates a Bash script and a UNIX environment and presents them as a reusable function.
-* A `workflow` encapsulates a (directed, acyclic) graph of task calls that transforms input data to the desired outputs.
+* A workflow encapsulates a (directed, acyclic) graph of task calls that transforms input data to the desired outputs.

 Both workflows and tasks can accept input parameters and produce outputs.
 For example, `workflow hello` has two input parameters, `File infile` and `String pattern`, and one output parameter, `Array[String] matches`.
 This simple workflow calls `task hello_task`, passing through the workflow inputs to the task inputs, and using the results of `call hello_task` as the workflow output.